March Birthstone January 20, 2018 – Posted in: Jewelry Blog

 Because of the range of shades that aquamarine can come in, there is a lot of flexibility when choosing jewelry.
 Aquamarine can appear in slightly different colors from different angles.
 We recommend moving the stone around to see any possible unwanted effects.
 It can also take on a green hue in certain lights, so be aware of that.

-Those shades can work for you, though.
-It means that the various colors can be used in all sorts of settings and with all types of metal.
+The various colors can be used in all sorts of settings and with all types of metal.
 Yellow gold can be quite unforgiving for many gemstones but works really well with the paler blue.
 White gold and platinum work well with all shades, but especially the rich blue of high-quality stones.

-Caring And Cleaning For Aquamarine
+Caring and Cleaning For Aquamarine

 Aquamarine, like many examples of Beryl and gemstones generally, doesn’t cope well with very hot water.
 It also doesn’t like harsh cleaning chemicals or abrasives.
 A soft, baby, toothbrush and warm soapy water should be all you need.